svelte-sortable-list Svelte Themes

 direction String 'vertical' 'vertical' or 'horizontal' Orientation in which items will be arranged.

-swapThreshold Number 1 Number above 0.
-Percentage of the target that the dragged item must cover to trigger the items swap.
+swapThreshold Number 1 Number between 0.5 and 2.
+Portions of the dragged item and the target item that need to overlap for the items to interchange positions.
 This value will be honored as long as there is only one item colliding with the dragged item.
-Otherwise, the item with most covered area by the dragged item will be marked as the target.
+Otherwise, the item with the most covered area by the dragged item will be marked as the target.
+For example, 0.5 stands for half of the dragged and target item, 1 for the full size, 2 for double the size.

 transitionDuration Number 320 Number equal to or above 0.
-Time the swap transition takes to complete (milliseconds).
-Assign a value of 0 the remove animations.
+Time the transitions for the ghost (dropping) and items (translation, addition, removal) take to complete (in milliseconds).
+Assign it a value of 0 to remove animations.

 hasDropMarker Boolean false true or false If true, displays a position marker representing where the dragged item will be positioned when drag-and-dropping.